Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 129:
 - By RetroAdvance64.
 - [Re-made by the original artist] -- Ported from Supernova | The original ship design makes reference to an "Arwing" from the Star Fox series.
 The modern version uses the N64 version of the Arwing as reference.

-ship 130:
-- By Sharkcrome.
-- The Zenith doesn't need to touch the moon to defeat Moon Lord .. fixme :).

 ship 131:
 - By RetroAdvance64.